AdaCore/gnatstudio/docs/users_guide/extending.rst

 the dialog with a more descriptive name.
 For example, :guilabel:`Ada assignment`.

-Define your own search patterns in the customization files usin the :file:`<vsearch-pattern>` tag.
+Define your own search patterns in the customization files using the :file:`<vsearch-pattern>` tag.
 This tag can have the following child tags:

 * :file:`<name>`